 Travel insurance is not sufficient: travel insuance only covers specific health risks when travelling, but does not provide sufficient healthcare coverage for your time in Germany.

-If you are staying in Germany for more than 6 weeks and are therefore considered to be resident in Germany, please note: Since 1 January 2009, anyone residing in Germany is required to possess health insurance coverage from an insurance provider licensed in Germany if they are not covered by statutory health insurance or entitled to health allowances for members of the civil service.
+Since 1 January 2009, anyone residing in Germany is required to possess health insurance coverage from an insurance provider licensed in Germany if they are not covered by statutory health insurance or entitled to health allowances for members of the civil service.
 Therefore, in these cases it would make sense to obtain health insurance from a German provider.
 Insurance coverage abroad can then be switched to the For the duration of your stay in Germany, the foreign health insurance cover can be deferred for this time.

 If you are employed on the basis of an employment contract, then you will most likely be subject to compulsory public German health insurance.